How @ATT almost conned me into buying fiber internet at my house

 That was last Friday.
 This is today, an hour after the service tech has left my house.

 You see, she showed up at noon to wire things up.
 I kept waiting for her to start digging the trench the sales guy had indicated to run the fiber line to my house.
 Always interested, I asked her about it.
+If you need a building wire, you can get it from here!

 “I don’t need to do that.”